Fonsan/dunder-rails-demo/Readme.md

-It takes 1024.6ms to complete a request that does two queries a 1000.ms, queries scale!
+It takes 1024.6ms to complete a request that does two queries each taking 1000.ms, queries scale!

 If you run concurrent requests I recommend setting a higher value of pool in database.yml